 Before starting with simultaneous equations, let’s recall what are equations in maths and the types of equations.
 In Mathematics, an equation is a mathematical statement in which two things should be equal to each other.
 An equation consists of two expressions on each side of an equal sign (=).
 It consists of two or more variables.
-In short, the L.H.S value should be equal to R.H.S value.
+In short, the L.H.S value should be equal to the R.H.S value.
 While substituting the values of the variables in an equation, it should prove its equality.
 There are different types of equations in Maths, such as:

 and so on.
 In this article, we are going to discuss the simultaneous equations which involve two variables along with different methods to solve.

 What are Simultaneous Equations?

 The simultaneous equation is an equation that involves two or more quantities that are related using two or more equations.
 It includes a set of few independent equations.
 The simultaneous equations are also known as the system of equations, in which it consists of a finite set of equations for which the common solution is sought.
 To solve the equations, we need to find the values of the variables included in these equations.